johnnygreeney/CardanoForTheMasses/Chapter-5-Goguen.md

 Developers may create (mint) assets and submit test transactions to various addresses using the native tokens testing environment.

 Because of the nature of working with the CLI, it is assumed that you are comfortable with setting up and administering a Cardano node, as well as dealing with transactions and managing addresses and values.
-To generate native tokens using Cardano CLI, follow the steps outlined in the documentation.
-At a high level, the steps are as follows:
+To generate native tokens using Cardano CLI, follow the steps outlined in the documentation.[^56] At a high level, the steps are as follows:

 - Create and start a Cardano node
 - Generate verification and signing keys